 What Is Aortic Stenosis

 Living life to the fullest is important.
-However, aortic stenosis can interrupt your golden years if it goes undetected or untreated.
-Don’t let aortic stenosis get in your way.
+However, aortic stenosis can negatively impact your quality of life if it goes undetected or untreated.1 Don't let aortic stenosis slow you down.

 What is the aortic valve?